MicrosoftDocs/ai-builder/ai-builder-docs/rai-dataprivacysecurity.md

 ms.reviewer: angieandrews
 ---

-# Data, Privacy, and Security
+# Data, privacy, and security

 This article explains how data provided by you to AI Builder is processed, used, and stored.
 AI Builder stores and processes data to provide the service and allow you to monitor its use.